There are three species of wolves:

 How strong are wolves' jaws?

-The wolf's jaw can exert 1500 pounds of pressure per square inch, twice the jaw pressure of a German Shepherd.
+The wolf has a very powerful bite and has the largest bite pressure of any canid.
 Wolves can crush large bones in just a few bites.

 How long is their gestation period?